nikitavoloboev/data/docs/open-source/github/github-actions.md

 - [Use ChatGPT to summary a GitHub Pull Request](https://github.com/flows-network/github-pr-summary)
 - [Watchgha](https://github.com/nedbat/watchgha) - Watch the progress of GitHub Actions on the command line. ([Article](https://nedbatchelder.com/blog/202303/watchgha.html))
 - [Use GitHub Actions to Make Your GitHub Profile Dynamic](https://www.bengreenberg.dev/posts/2023-04-09-github-profile-dynamic-content/)
+- [Tartelet](https://github.com/shapehq/tartelet) - macOS app that makes it a breeze to manage multiple GitHub Actions runners in ephemeral virtual machines on a single host machine.